bahtiyartan/troia/docs/20Variablesscope.rst

 		TABLE ITEMLIST,
 		INTEGER XPOSITION;

-*TROIA Classes will be discussed detailly in next sections.*
+*TROIA Classes, its constructor and other methods will be discussed detailly in next sections.*

 LOCAL & PARAMETERS Command